swansontec/cleaners/docs/reference.md

 This un-cleaner will un-do any data conversions (such as string parsing) performed by the cleaner.

-Un-cleaners have the oposite data types as their corresponding cleaner.
+Un-cleaners have the opposite data types as their corresponding cleaner.
 Since all cleaners accept `unknown` and return some known type `T`, the matching un-cleaner will accept type `T` and return `unknown`.